 - See which subjects the literature addresses most and least

 - Guide the development of future literature libraries

 - Encourage researchers to incorporate all ‘full-chain’ elements in their work to aid policymakers in their decision making process

 I began library development by collecting studies via expert knowledge/colleague recommendation, email list subscriptions, and a non-systematic literature search.
-Then, as articles were collected for the library, I saved each PDF in a shared file and input them in the library.
+As studies were collected for the library, I manually input their information in the library.
 The articles were categorized based on the literature topic(s) and study type(s) addressed and marked in the library accordingly.
 Literature topics include the full-chain elements, in addition to technology.
 Study types include measurement, modeling, practice/policy, and review.
 It is important to understand categorization for these two areas is not mutually exclusive.
 In other words, a certain article may cover more than one topic or study type.

 For the analysis portion, I investigated the following:

 - The number of studies addressing each individual literature topic

 - The number of studies addressing all five elements of the full-chain